Illinois Map

-The 25th most extensive and 5th most populous state of the 50 states of US is Illinois.
+The 25th most extensive and 6th most populous state of the 50 states of US is Illinois.
 The state is bordered by Iowa, Missouri, Kentucky, Indiana, Michigan and Wisconsin.
+The capital city is Springfield, while the largest city is Chicago.

 Map of Illinois with Cities, Road, River, Highways